 5.37.5.2 PDU Set Information and Identification

-To support PDU Set based QoS handling, the PSA UPF identifies PDUs that belong to PDU Sets and determines the below PDU Set Information which it sends to the NG-RAN in the GTP-U header.
+To support PDU Set based QoS handling, the PSA UPF identifies PDUs that belong to a PDU Set and determines the below PDU Set Information and sends it to the NG-RAN in the GTP-U header.
 The PDU Set information is used by the NG-RAN for PDU Set based QoS handling as described above.

 The PDU Set Information comprises: